saymrwulf/litex-boards/notes.md

-2015-10-27T08:42:00 - Refactor for clarity, might break a few tests though (litex-boards) 2015-11-18T05:56:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2015-11-18T07:08:00 - Refactor for clarity, might break a few tests though (litex-boards)
+2015-10-27T08:42:00 - Refactor for clarity, might break a few tests though (litex-boards) 2015-11-18T05:56:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (litex-boards) 2015-11-18T07:08:00 - Refactor for clarity, might break a few tests though (litex-boards) 2015-11-18T06:09:00 - Implementing approach from a new paper read last night (litex-boards)